index

 Beyond what’s left in the water, some folks may object to the additives themselves, like chlorine.
 In the disinfection stage, the chlorine is largely eliminated when it kills contaminants, but small amounts often remain after filtration.
 Others have noted the aging of our country’s water treatment infrastructure and worry that our treatment plants need repairs or updates to meet the population’s current needs.
 (See also our recent article about lead in drinking water.)

 As we’ve shown here, our modern water treatment systems are good at filtering out many contaminants – but certainly not all of them.
 We’ve said it before, and we’ll say it again: If you want and need a water filtration system, any reason is valid.
-If you feel as though you need another layer of protection from what might be in your water, you need a whole-home filtration system from King Water Filtration.
-KWF’s systems will give you comprehensive filtration to keep nitrates, chlorine, pharmaceuticals and many other hard-to-filter contaminants out of your home’s water while also improving the taste and smell.
+If you feel as though you need another layer of protection from what might be in your water, you need a whole-home filtration system from Freedom Water Systems.
+FWS’s systems will give you comprehensive filtration to keep nitrates, chlorine, pharmaceuticals and many other hard-to-filter contaminants out of your home’s water while also improving the taste and smell.

 If you’d like to know more, you can set up a consultation by visiting our contact page or calling 1-855-957-2166.